 Jeannette R. Mahoney, PhD

-My primary research interests include: heathy aging, sensory functioning [multisensory integration], motor functioning [gait; balance & motor control]; cognitive functioning [attention & executive functioning]; and age-related diseases [including but not limited to mild Parkinsonian symptoms; mild cognitive impairment and Alzheimer’s disease; & diabetes].
+My primary research interests include: healthy aging, sensory functioning [multisensory integration], motor functioning [gait; balance, falls & motor control]; cognitive functioning [attention & executive functioning]; and age-related diseases [including but not limited to mild Parkinsonian symptoms; mild cognitive impairment (MCI);

 My primary research objectives are to determine how to optimize integration of multisensory inputs for older adults, in an effort to reduce falls, improve mobility, and help seniors maintain functional independence.